zju-bmi-lab/SPAIC/docs/source/monitor_en.rst

 operation.
 In SPAIC, we have built-in two forms of monitors, namely :code:`StateMonitor` \
 and :code:`SpikeMonitor`.

-:code:`StateMonitor` 与 :code:`SpikeMonitor` 的建立方式相同， :code:`StateMonitor` 是神经元及网络连接等的一般状态量\
-的监视，而 :code:`SpikeMonitor` 是针对脉冲发放频率的监视：
+:code:`spaic.StateMonitor` is designed to be used for tracking the state of :code:`Neurons` , \
+:code:`Connections` and :code:`Nodes` . :code:`spaic.SpikeMonitor` is designed to be used for tracking the \
+spike states and calculate the firing frequency.

 .. code-block:: python

     self.state_mon = spaic.StateMonitor(self.layer1, 'V')
     self.spike_mon = spaic.SpikeMonitor(self.layer1, 'O')

-在监视器初始化中，我们可以指定如下参数：

-- target - 需要监视的对象，对于StateMonitor可以是NeuronGroup、Connection等任何包含变量的网络模块，对于SpikeMonitor一般是NeuronGroup、Encoder等具有脉冲发放的模块
-- var_name - 需要监视的变量名，需要是监视对象具有的变量，比如神经元的膜电压 'V'
-- index - 检测变量的索引值，例如一层神经集群中选择某几个神经元进行记录，可以使用 index=[1,3,4,...]，默认为整个变量全部记录
-- dt - 监视器的采样时间间隔，默认与仿真步长相同
-- get_grad - 是否需要记录梯度，True为需要梯度，False为不需要，默认为False
-- nbatch - 是否需要记录多个Batch的数据，True则会保存多次run的数据，False则每次run覆盖数据，默认为False

-这两个监视器的区别在于，:code:`StateMonitor` 中存储四个参数：

-- nbatch_times - 将会存储所有批次的时间步信息，数据的shape结构为(第几批次，第几个时间步)
-- nbatch_values - 将会存储所有批次的目标层的监视参数的情况，数据的shape结构为(第几批次，第几个神经元，第几个时间步，batch中的第几个样本)
-- times - 将会存储当前批次的时间步信息，数据的shape结构为(第几个时间步)
-- values - 将会存储当前批次的目标层的监视参数的情况，数据的shape结构为(本batch中第几个样本，第几个神经元，第几个时间步)
-- grad - 将会存储当前批次的目标变量的梯度情况，数据的shape与values的shape结构相同

-而 :code:`SpikeMonitor` 中存储着另外四个参数：
+To initialize the monitor, we can specify the following parameters:

+- target - the object to be monitored.
+For StateMonitor, it can be any network module containing variables such as :code:`NeuronGroup` and :code:`Connection` .
+For SpikeMonitor, it is generally a module with pulse distribution such as :code:`NeuronGroup` and :code:`Encoder`.
+- var_name - the name of the variable that needs to be monitored, it needs to be a variable that the monitoring object has, such as the neuron's membrane voltage 'V'
+- index - the index value of the detection variable, for example, select a few neurons in a layer of neural clusters to record, you can use index=[1,3,4,…], the default is to record the entire variable
+- dt - the sampling interval of the monitor, defaults to the same as the simulation step size
+- get_grad - whether to record the gradient, True means the gradient is required, False means not required, the default is False
+- nbatch - whether you need to record the data of multiple batches, True will save the data of multiple runs, False will overwrite the data each time run, the default is False

+The difference between the two monitors is that :code:`StateMonitor` has four parameters：

+- nbatch_times - logging the time step information of all batches, the shape structure of the data is (number of batches, number of time steps)
+- nbatch_values - logging  the monitoring parameters of the target layer of all batches.
+The shape structure of the data is (batch, neuron, time step, sample in the batch)
+- times - logging the time step information of the current batch, the shape structure of the data is (number of time steps)
+- values - logging  the monitoring parameters of the target layer of the current batch.
+The shape structure of the data is (the number of samples in this batch, the number of neurons, the number of time steps)
+- grad - logging the gradient of the target variable of the current batch, the shape of the data is the same as the shape of the values

+And :code:`SpikeMonitor` has another four parameters：

-- spk_index - 存储着当前批次脉冲发放的神经元的编号
+- spk_index - logging  the number of the neuron firing the current batch
-- spk_times - 存储着当前批次脉冲发放的时刻信息
+- spk_times - logging  the time information of the current batch of pulses
-- time - 存储着当前批次的时间步的信息
+- time - logging  information about the time step of the current batch
-- time_spk_rate - 存储着当前批次的目标层的脉冲发放频率
+- time_spk_rate - logging the spike rate of the target layer for the current batch